 Fill a cylinder with crystals from a given orientation density function.

-The orientation_density_function is sampled by discretizing orientation space over the unit quarternions.
-Each bin is assigned its apropiate probability, assuming the orientation_density_function is approximately constant over a single bin.
+The orientation_density_function is sampled by discretizing orientation space over the unit quaternions.
+Each bin is assigned its appropriate probability, assuming the orientation_density_function is approximately constant over a single bin.
 Each sampled orientation is constructed by first drawing a random bin and next drawing uniformly from within that bin, again assuming that orientation_density_function is approximately constant over a bin.

-• orientation_density_function (callable) – orientation_density_function(x, q) -> float where input variable x is a numpy array of shape (3,) representing a spatial coordinate in the cylinder (x,y,z) and q is a numpy array of shape (4,) representing a orientation in so3 by a unit quarternion.
-The format of the quarternion is “scalar last” (same as in scipy.spatial.transform.Rotation).
+• orientation_density_function (callable) – Function orientation_density_function(x, q) -> float where input variable x is a numpy array of shape (3,) representing a spatial coordinate in the cylinder (x, y, z) and q is a numpy array of shape (4,) representing an orientation in SO3 by a unit quaternion.
+The format of the quaternion is “scalar last” (same as in scipy.spatial.transform.Rotation).

 • number_of_crystals (int) – Approximate number of crystal elements to compose the cylinder volume.